 - The imposition of a sentence greater than the lawful maximum

 - A proceeding in a tribunal without jurisdiction.

 The procedures governing post-conviction practice are even more convoluted than those that govern the direct appeal process.
 As well, the Post Conviction Relief Act imposes stringent timeliness and eligibility-for-relief requirements, which, if left in the hands of an unskilled and inexperienced attorney, may stand in the way of you getting the relief you deserve.

-Difenderfer Rothman & Haber has established a robust appellate and post-conviction practice led by Attorney Stephanie M. Noel, who has handled countless cases ranging in seriousness from disorderly conduct to first-degree murder in both of Pennsylvania’s appellate courts.
+Difenderfer, Rothman, Haber & Mancuso, P.C. has established a robust appellate and post-conviction practice, our attorneys have handled countless cases ranging in seriousness from disorderly conduct to first-degree murder in both of Pennsylvania’s appellate courts.
 Our efforts have resulted in clients receiving new trials, reductions in their sentences, reinstatement of important rights, and outright reversals of their criminal convictions.